rslasater82/MORS_23/README.md

 ## Method

-Step 1: Create DB in SQLite
+Step 1: Create in Google Sheets file
-Step 2: Create Shiny app to write data to DB
-Step 3: Connect excel document to read database
+Step 2: Create Shiny app to write data to the Google Sheets Step 3: Use power automate to pull data from google sheet into a Sharepoint list
-Step 4: Connect Sharepoint to external excel document

-## Step 1: Create DB in SQLite
+## Step 1: Create Google Sheets file
-There are a number of way to do this.
-I created the DB using DBI and RSQLite packages.
-The R document "SQLiteDiscover.R" has the code that I used to initialize the database.
+Ideally, this would be done using an instance of the Army Google platform.
+This would provide an IL4 data environment.
+However, I was unable to get an account setup, so instead I am using a public google account.
+Using

 ## Step 2: Create Shiny app to write to DB
+Ran into a problem that SQLite is meant to be local, not saved in the cloud.
+The better solution is to use google sheets.